AndrewAltimit/Documentation/docs/technology/ai-lecture-2023.md

 #### Key Features

-**Few-Shot Learning**
+**Transfer Learning**

+Transfer learning is a process in which a model is trained on a large dataset and then used to generate predictions on a new dataset.
+This means that GPT-4 can be used to quickly create models for a variety of tasks without having to start from scratch.
 By leveraging transfer learning, GPT models can achieve high performance on a wide range of tasks, even when labeled data is scarce.

 **Few-Shot Learning**